 What is Autism Spectrum Disorder?

-Autism Assessments
+Autism (ASD) Assessments

-When should I consider an ASD assessment?
+When should I consider booking an autism assessment?

 While a person can receive an autism spectrum disorder diagnosis at any age, early diagnosis and intervention are especially important.
 Many aspects of development, such as language, have a critical period where therapeutic intervention can make a significant difference.
 This does not mean that a diagnosis is any less important, but that some therapies may be less effective.